Election for Oghi naib nazim annulled

 The polling on the vacant seat of tehsil nazim Oghi was held on January 21 this year and PTI aspirant Noorur Rehman had secured eight votes and was declared successful by returning officer at that time.

-His rival Shaukat Awan, of Jamaat-e-Islami, secured seven votes but the Election Commission of Pakistan did not notify him as tehsil naib nazim and instead issued fresh schedule of election to be held on February 26.
+His rival Shaukat Awan, of Jamaat-e-Islami, secured seven votes but the ECP did not notify him as tehsil naib nazim and instead issued fresh schedule of election to be held on February 26.

 According to ECP, one could win the office by securing 51 percent (10) votes in the 18-member council.